Picks, Strings & Straps

 I have a natural tendency towards heavier strings.
 It's not a macho thing.
 Early on in my playing career, I developed a rather violent right-hand technique.
 Even after taming my picking hand, it's been hard to get accustomed to the feel of thinner strings, even though it's been proven beyond all doubt that thicker strings do not mean a thicker amplified tone.
 It's more of a feel thing for me nowadays.
 I find that the increased tension is a better match to my pick of choice (see above).

 What complicates things is that with my acidic body chemistry, I will kill an uncoated set of strings inside of two hours.
 The only remedy seems to be Elixir strings, which sound like new even after two months of rehearsals and practice sessions.
-Elixir don't (yet?) have the same variety of gauges as Ernie Ball or D'Addario, Whatever I use has to be one of the standard Elixir sets, and that makes it hard to put together those in-between gauges that I probably should be using.
-Therefore I have decided to make do with 13–59 on the baritone (I really prefer the D'Addario 14–68 it came with), because those gauges very neatly match the bottom six of a regular Elixir seven-string set.
+Elixir don't (yet?) have the same variety of gauges as Ernie Ball or D'Addario.
+Above all, I don't like their baritone set.
+12-gauge strings work surprisingly well with the tension, but that unwound third is just plain weird.
+Picking the bottom six from an Elixir 10–59 set works on the baritone, but I very much prefer the 14–68 set it came with.

 Straps